replayio/delta/README.md

 - GitHub Event - a GitHub webhook event
 - Check Run - a GitHub check that we create to update the status

+Table relationships

+- Branches belong to a project
+- Actions belong to a branch
+- Snapshots belong to an action

 ## Flows

 1. PR Opens